 Most coughs that linger are typically harmless.
 But you cannot identify out the causes on your own.
 When your cough persists after 1 week, it is time to see your doctor, especially if your cough interferes with your daily life and ability to work.

-If additional symptoms develop, contact your doctor as soon as possible.
+If additional symptoms like acute inflammation of the pancreas develop, contact your doctor as soon as possible.
 Watch out for the following symptoms: